facebook/lexical/README.md

 The core of Outline is a dependency-free text editor engine that allows for powerful, simple and complex, editor implementations to be built on top.
 Outline's engine provides three main parts:
-- the editor instance that attaches itself to a content editable element
+- editor instances that each attach to a single content editable element.
-- a set of view models that represent the current and pending states of the editor at any given time
+- a set of view models that represent the current and pending states of the editor at any given time.
-- a DOM reconciler that takes a set of view models, diffs the changes, and updates the DOM according to their state
+- a DOM reconciler that takes a set of view models, diffs the changes, and updates the DOM according to their state.

+By design, the core of Outline doesn't do anything else, such as listen for keyboard input or other events.
+Instead this logic can be wired up manually, or via a preshipped package.
+This ensures tight extensibilty and keeps code-sizes to a minimal – ensuring apps only pay the cost for what they actually import.

-Outline has tight intergration with React 18+ via the optional `outline-react` package.
-This package provides a set of hooks, utility functions and helpers that wire toghether event listeners and effects in React, to editor instances running with Outline.
+For React apps, Outline has tight intergration with React 18+ via the optional `outline-react` package.
+This package provides production-ready utility functions, helpers and React hooks that make it seemless to create text editors within React.

 ## Getting started with React